SJSUFall2019-CMPE272/ProjectGroup-16/readme.md

     possiblilty of power outage under certein weather condition.

-    First, Analyze the most common causes for the power outage and how it impact correlated to the historical weather data from IBM The Weather Company.
+    First, Analyze the most common causes for the power outage and how it impact correlated to the historical weather data from IBM The Weather Company Data.
     According to the data, we can then predict the possibility of power outages under certain weather condition (eg. raining, sunny, ice, windy, etc.) and estimate how many people in that region will be affected.